mobil-e-hub/meh/README.md

 ### Overview of Production Components
 #### Control Center ("Mobilitätssystem")
 - Written in Python
-- Can send/receive messages to/from EventGrid
+- Can send/receive messages to/from MQTT broker
 - Reacts to incoming status updates (of drones, cars, parcels, traffic, ...) with re-routing according to updated optimal delivery schedule
 - Runs permanently on InES server

 #### Visualization
 - Written in Vue.js
-- Is entirely independent from the rest of the system and runs as a static website (e.g. hosted on Github Pages)
+- Runs on InES machine (previously deployed as a static website on Github Pages)
-- Can receive messages from EventGrid
+- Can receive messages from MQTT broker
 - Shows current state of entire system (topology, drones, cars, hubs, parcels, ...) and KPIs (parcels delivered per hour, drone utilization, traffic jams, ...)

 ### Development / Simulation Components
 #### Simulation of drones / cars / parcels